2decomp-fft/2decomp-fft/submissionjoss/paper.md

 # Summary

 The 2DECOMP&FFT library is a software framework written in modern Fortran to build large-scale parallel applications.
-It is designed for applications using three-dimensional structured mesh and spatially implicit numerical algorithms.
+It is designed for applications using three-dimensional structured meshes with a particular focus on spatially implicit numerical algorithms.
+However, the library can be easily used also with other discretisation schemes based on a structured layout and where pencil decomposition can apply.
 It is based on a general-purpose 2D pencil decomposition for data distribution and data Input Output (I/O).
 A 1D slab decomposition is also available as a special case of the 2D pencil decomposition.
 The library includes a highly scalable and efficient interface to perform three-dimensional Fast Fourier Transforms (FFTs).